About Psychological Sciences

 The mission of the Department of Psychological Sciences is to teach you how to think like a psychologist.
 To accomplish this, the Department of Psychological Sciences has adopted the Curricular Guidelines for Undergraduate Education in Psychology developed by the American Psychological Association:

-Ability to describe key concepts, principles, and overarching themes in psychology; develop a working knowledge of psychology’s content domains; and describe applications of psychology.
+Ability to describe key concepts, principles, theories, history, and overarching themes in psychology; develop a working knowledge of psychology’s subfields; and apply psychological content to solve problems.

-• Communicate their own and others' research findings on psychological issues both orally and in writing;
+• Communicate their own or others’ research findings on psychological issues both orally, visually, and in writing.

 While at Whittier, students get involved in the activities of the department through the Psychology Club and Psi Chi, the International Honor Society in Psychology.
 We encourage students to regularly attend local, regional, and national conventions, and to apply their knowledge in the field through participation in off-campus internships and service learning.